sst/guide/_examples/how-to-create-a-flutter-app-with-serverless.md

 const api = new Api(stack, "Api", {
   defaults: {
     function: {
-      // Allow the API to access the table
-      permissions: [table],
       // Pass in the table name to our API
       environment: {
         tableName: table.tableName,